Insurance for Visitors - Terminology & Language

 This is the amount paid by the insured before the insurance coverage takes effect.
 The deductible is on a per-sickness/incident basis.

-For example, you purchased a visitors insurance plan with a $75 deductible.
+For example, you purchased a Insurance for Visitors plan with a $75 deductible.
 After visiting a doctor for a sore throat, you are presented with a bill for $150.
 You will have to pay the first $75.
 A few weeks later you visit the doctor again for a follow up visit and are present with another $150 bill.
 You will not have to pay the first $75 again.

 Medical conditions that started before a person's health benefits went into effect.
-Only a few visitors insurance plans will cover all pre-existing conditions, while many exclude any coverage regarding a pre-existing conditions.
+Only a few Insurance for Visitors plans will cover all pre-existing conditions, while many exclude any coverage regarding a pre-existing conditions.

 Acute Onset / Sudden Recurrence